Surge Protection Device vs. Surge Protector

 What is a surge protector

-Power strip with surge suppression
+power strip with surge suppressor

 Figure 3 – Power strip with surge suppression